joostverhoog/docs/content/refguide/published-rest-service.md

 Specify which microflow to use for custom authentication.

-Select **Parameters** to see the list of parameters passed to the authentication microflow.
-In this pop-up you can add, update or delete the request parameter.
-The only allowed type are Header and Query parameter and only primitive types are supported.
-See  [Parameters](published-rest-authentication-parameter)
+Select **Parameters** to see the [list of parameters passed to the authentication microflow](published-rest-authentication-parameter).
+In that window you can indicate whether the authentication microflow's parameters come from request headers or from the query string.

 The microflow may take an [HttpRequest](http-request-and-response-entities#http-request) as a parameter, so it can inspect the incoming request.